Woman smiles after figuring out how to stop spam bots from submitting forms on her website.

 Unfortunately, you’re not alone.
 This is an extremely common occurrence in the digital marketing landscape.

-How to Eliminate Bot and SPAM Submissions on Your Digital Marketing Forms
+Ways to Stop Bots and SPAM Submissions on Your Digital Marketing Forms

-Let’s walk through a few tips and tricks to cut down on these bot, SPAM, and garbage data form submissions.
+Let’s walk through a few tips and tricks to stop spam bots on your website.

 If you’ve had to interpret distorted letters, numbers, or sounds when submitting a form, you’ve come across a CAPTCHA.
 Deploying these on your forms is a fast and simple way to cut down on bot submits immediately.
 You can implement this protective step for free, as this service is provided by reCAPTCHA.

 As a good way to build a strong, accurate, and useful email list, you’ll want to use a double opt-in process for confirming form submissions.
-When someone enters an email address into your form, send them an automated trigger email with a confirmation link.
+When someone enters an email address into your form, you can use email automation to send an email with a confirmation link.
 The user will need to open the email and then click on the email to verify that their email is authentic.
 Bots are extremely unlikely to be able to complete this step, and any submissions that don’t complete the double opt-in should be scrubbed from your list to ensure good email deliverability.

 Many form-builders include several customizable options, including adding HTML that you can copy and paste on your webpage to ask an additional question on your form.
 You’ll want to frame a simple question that any adult human will be able to answer correctly, but that will be difficult for bots.